probabl-ai/skore/sphinx/user_guide/automated_checks.rst

     report.checks.summarize(fast_mode=True)

 In fast mode, slow checks that are not yet in the cache are not run; cached slow results from a previous call are still surfaced.
+Skipped checks appear in the ``Skipped & Ignored`` tab of the summary.
 The HTML representation of a report uses fast mode so it never triggers an expensive computation.

+Muted checks appear in the same tab under ``Ignored``.
+You can also query them with :meth:`~skore.ChecksSummaryDisplay.frame` using ``section="ignored"`` or ``section="skipped"``.

 For comparison reports, :meth:`~skore.ComparisonReport.checks.summarize` builds a global summary from each compared report.
-Results are grouped by check code; the HTML summary lists each check once with per-estimator sub-entries for issues, tips, and not-applicable reasons.
+Results are grouped by check code; the HTML summary lists each check once with per-estimator sub-entries for issues, tips, not-applicable reasons, and fast-mode skips.

 .. _skd001-overfitting: